LitusProject/Litus/public/_assetic/README.md

 =====================

-This directory is used as a cache directory by Assetic, and as such should be writeable by the webserver
+This directory is used as a cache directory by Assetic, and as such should be writeable by the webserver.